wronghorsebatterystaple/Website-Flask/README.md

   - Inline styles are unfortunately still allowed because I could not figure out how to get MathJax to work without them.

 ### Adding new blogpages:
+- Add to database
-- Update [config.py](config.py) with proper `blog_id`, and add a developer/backrooms blogpage too with its `blog_id` being the negative of the public one.
+  - Add a developer/backrooms blogpage too with its `blogpage_id` being the negative of the public one.
-  - `blog_id` is stored and used as a string
-  - To avoid negative signs from being interpreted as an argument on the command line when they are the first element in a filepath, preface filepath with `./`.
-Alternatively, disable further option processing with `--` option.
+  - `blog_id` is always an integer except for the commented cases in [config.py](config.py), where they must be strings to avoid confusion with negative values and list/dictionary accessing.
+- Update [config.py](config.py)'s `BLOGPAGE_ID_TO_PATH` with the same paths that you gave the new blogpage and its developer blogpage in the database
 - Create new static directories for it in [app/blog/static/blog/blogpage/](app/blog/static/blog/blogpage/) from the [template](app/blog/static/blog/blogpage/blogpage_template/), and update other static directory names if necessary.

 ### Adding new forms: